pereaanamaria/prostate_cancer_classifier/README.md

 The purpose of this project is to develop a **Convolutional Neural Network** capable to determine whether the prostate lesion is  benign or malign.

-## Before you start
+## Set up
 The [`constants.py`](constants.py) file contains the generalised variables that will be used throughout the notebooks in this repository.
 It is advisable to update this Python file before you start running the notebooks.

-## Set up
 In order to create the virtual environment, the following steps must be followed.

-Download and install <a href="https://www.anaconda.com/products/distribution">Anaconda</a>, then open Anaconda Prompt in order to create your virtual environment.
+Download and install
+<a href="https://www.anaconda.com/products/distribution">Anaconda</a>, then open Anaconda

-Then create a virtual environment using the commands below.
+Prompt in order to create your virtual environment.
+Create a virtual environment using the commands below.
 ```bash
 conda create -n pca39 python=3.9
 conda activate pca39